Slavery at the Hezekiah Alexander Homesite

 It is likely that Hezekiah acquired Bet after the death of Zebulon Alexander (no known relation) in 1784.
 Zebulon’s will from that year lists “a negro wench Bet” to be bequeathed to his wife, Jean Alexander, along with another enslaved person named Hannah.
 Because Hezekiah was an executor of Zebulon’s will, and because Hezekiah also listed enslaved people named Hannah and Bet in his will, we can reasonably assume there was a transfer of ownership between the two families.

 Zebulon’s description of Bet as a “negro wench” provides some insight into Bet’s daily life.
-Whereas most enslaved women are listed as “negro woman” or “negro child,” the use of the phrase “negro wench” carries the connotation of a sexually subservient woman.
+Whereas most enslaved women are listed as “negro woman” or “negro child,” the use of the phrase “negro wench” carries the connotation of a sexually subservient woman, or perhaps a domestic servant or cook.
 A “bed wench” was typically a woman of childbearing age who was forced to sexually satisfy her White master(s).
-In other words, Bet very likely experienced rape and sexual assault as a regular part of her life.
+In other words, Bet very likely experienced sexual assault as a regular part of her life.

 After his death, Hezekiah bequeathed “One Negro Woman named bet” to his wife, Mary, in the same sentence that he also bequeathed a bed, furniture, and saddle.
 Bet’s age is unknown, but Mary’s will, written in 1803, indicates that Bet gave birth to a child named Fanny on September 5, 1799.
 Both Bet and Fanny were bequeathed to Mary’s daughter Kezia, along with a Spring horsecolt and some miscellaneous textiles, upon Mary’s death in 1805.